satyarajp/satyarajp/README.md

 - 🌱 I’m currently learning ...
     - SpringBoot + Elasticsearchv7.11 integrations to upgrade a search service
 - 💞️ I’m looking to collaborate on ...
     - Open source headless CMS
+    - Elastic stack / Opensearch
-    - SpringBoot microservice
+    - SpringBoot microservices
 - 📫 How to reach me ...
-    - srphaneendra@gmail.com
+    - satyarajphaneendra@gmail.com

 <!---
 satyarajp/satyarajp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.